Block-Expert/diamond-example/README.md

 ./scripts/ contains my deployment logic based on network with their configs.

 ### Commands script
-- test: Run forge tests
+- test: Run forge tests.
 - deploy-testnet: use hardhat rinkeby-testnet configs and execute the script.
 - deploy-local: use hardhat localhost configs and execute the scripts.
 - deploy-mainnet: use hardhat mainnet configs and execute the scripts.